AuggieMontePic/pc-gaming-golden-era-analytics/conclusions.md

 The composite Golden Era Index, built from five weighted pillars and normalised across every year from 1993 to 2024, crowned **the year 2000** as the peak of PC gaming quality.

 The Pre-Steam Peak era (2000–2002) ranks first across all nine eras in the index — not because of one extraordinary game but because of extraordinary depth.
-Baldur's Gate II: Shadows of Amn, Deus Ex, Diablo II, The Sims, Planescape: Torment, and Morrowind all emerged within a three-year window.
+Baldur's Gate II: Shadows of Amn, Deus Ex, Diablo II, The Sims, Counter-Strike, and Morrowind all emerged within a three-year window.
 A concentration of landmark titles that no era before or since has replicated.

 What makes this finding credible is what the index was measuring.
 Not just peak scores — any year with one 98-rated game could game a simple average.
 The index weighted the percentage of games clearing the 80+ threshold most heavily (30%), meaning the year 2000 didn't win because of one perfect game.
 It won because it produced more great games per year than any other period in the study window.